Gnosder/Gaming/Fugue Wrath/magic.md

     Expiditious Retreat / Longstrider
         Range: Self
         Components: V,S
+        Instant Fortress, Ivory Rook that grows into a tower.
         Duration: Sustained (1 round)

         This spell may be cast as a reaction though it may not be sustained if done so.